Linda Masarira

-Linda Tsungirirai Masarira is a Zimbabwean politician who served as a spokesperson for one of the smaller faction of the opposition parties in Zimbabwe, MDC-T led by Thokozani Khupe.
+Linda Tsungirirai Masarira (3 October 1982 – 24 May 2026) was a Zimbabwean politician who served as a spokesperson for one of the smaller factions of the opposition parties in Zimbabwe, MDC-T led by Thokozani Khupe.

-Linda Masarira is also a human rights defender who is known for her role in advocating for democracy, equality, gender balance, women and girl child rights, inclusion and economic and political freedom for marginalized groups of society.
-She is the founder and president of the Zimbabwean political party Labor Economists and African Democrats (LEAD) as well as a member of the group Political Actors Dialogue (POLAD).
+Masarira was also a human rights activist who was known for her role in advocating for democracy, equality, gender balance, women and girl child rights, inclusion and economic and political freedom for marginalised groups of society.
+She was the founder and president of the Zimbabwean political party Labor Economists and African Democrats (LEAD) as well as a member of the group Political Actors Dialogue (POLAD).

-Masarira made headlines when she blasted sick Marry Mubaiwa who used to be a wife of a professional footballer Shingi Kawondera after their break up, Mary Mubaiwa wedded the then Army General Constantino Guvheya Nyikadzino Chiwenga who is the current serving vice president of Zimbabwe.
+She made headlines when she blasted sick Mary Mubaiwa who used to be a wife of a professional footballer Shingi Kawondera after their break up, Mary Mubaiwa wedded the then Army General Constantino Guvheya Nyikadzino Chiwenga who is the current serving vice president of Zimbabwe.
 Mary and Chiwenga broke up.

 Background

 Linda Masarira grew up in Harare where she was based before moving to Bulawayo, Hwange and Mutare where she was employed as a train woman.
 She returned to Harare in 2015 and then formed the Zimbabwe Women In Politics Alliance.

+Masarira died on 24 May 2026, at the age of 43.